oarina/small-bag-travel/README.md

 Target readers:
 * Users who are subscribed to Small Bag Travel Facebook Page and want to enjoy Brian's story in an in-depth and focused format.
-* English speaking viewers that are instersted in current affairs and are looking for an impartial cource of information around heavily politicised topis and locations around the world.
+* English speaking viewers that are interested in current affairs and are looking for an impartial source of information around heavily politicised topics and locations around the world.
-* People who enjoy a story of overcoming or navigating a dangerous situation in an unknown envifonment.
+* People who enjoy a story of overcoming or navigating a dangerous situations in an unknown environment.

 User Goals: